subham2107/url-shortener/README.md

 # url-shortener
-Check it out here: https://tinifyy.herokuapp.com/
+You can check it out here: https://tinifyy.herokuapp.com/